 - More opportunities,

-a better investment environment - You can count on Gyeongsangbuk-do
+better investment environment - You can count on Gyeongsangbuk-do

 for your company’s successful investment in the region.